Air Fryer Recipe

 Method

-- In a large bowl, combine the minced garlic, lemon zest, lemon juice, olive oil, smoked paprika, salt, and pepper.
+- In a large bowl, mix together the minced garlic, lemon zest, lemon juice, olive oil, smoked paprika, salt and pepper.

-- Add the prawns to the bowl and toss until they are well coated with the marinade.
+- Add the prawns to the bowl and toss them through until they are evenly coated in the marinade.

-- Allow them to marinate for at least 20 minutes.
+- Leave them to marinate for at least 20 minutes.

 - Preheat your air fryer to 180°C (360°F).

-- Place the marinated prawns in the air fryer basket in a single layer, ensuring they are not overcrowded.
+- Arrange the marinated prawns in the air fryer basket in a single layer, making sure they are not overcrowded.

-- Air fry the prawns for 8-10 minutes, shaking the basket halfway through the cooking time to ensure even cooking.
+- Air fry the prawns for 8-10 minutes, shaking the basket halfway through the cooking time so they cook evenly.

-- Once cooked, remove the prawns from the air fryer and garnish with freshly chopped parsley.
+- Once cooked, take the prawns out of the air fryer and scatter over the freshly chopped parsley.

-- Serve hot with your choice of dipping sauce or a side of salad.
+- Serve hot with your choice of dipping sauce or a side salad.

 Why this works in an air fryer